alexKleider/phInfo/README.md

 Choose a database password consisting of alphanumerics, dashes and underscores but no other special characters.
 Make a record of it somewhere so as to be sure not to forget it.
 I suggest 'db-password'.
-Then log on to your target machine as user `pi` and run the following
+Then log on to your target machine and run the following
 command:

+        # AdvUser must `source config` again
         export MYSQL_PASSWORD='db-password'

 You will also later need a pathagar superuser password so now would